-Organizations often need to prioritize restoring core identity functions such as Active Directory and DNS so they can begin the wider recovery.
+Organisations often need to prioritise restoring core identity functions such as Active Directory and DNS so they can begin the wider recovery.
 Technical workstreams required for recovery will depend on what was impacted by the attack.

 Governance and control continue to accelerate in this threat actor removal phase.
 Communications with customers and partners will become more intense, and questions are likely to move from “What is happening?” to “Why did it happen?” and “Wow, can we trust you?”
 Typically, authorities are notified in this phase, and communications teams prepare internal and external announcements.

 The overall volume of activity and related interactions rises with a corresponding demand for management input.
 A project management framework must be put in place at this point to address the complexity of technical tasks.
 For most organisations, recovery will impose a significant load on subject matter experts, and success requires a structured approach to managing priorities.
 Business impact and continuity should be addressed with analysis of non-IT related and IT-dependent service issues.

 A growing number of organisations have purchased cyber security insurance coverage to recover costs; therefore, forensic teams need to meet insurers’ requirements for documentation and execution of incident response activities.

 Often these tasks must be approved or at least synchronised according to insurance policy requirements.
 Third-party service providers such as DXC should participate in discussions with insurers to explain initial findings and how to respond to the incident.

 4 Recover from the attack and avoid recompromise

 The most comprehensive and secure approach to recovery is to assume widespread impact of the malware and rebuild from scratch.
 But often this is not practical or possible.